Rajarshi1505/Arka_Frontend_1/README.md

 # Arka_Frontend_1
-This is a preliminary wirefrane of ARKA website
+This is a preliminary wireframe of ARKA website